 The Trust is also responsible for administering and valuing "Other PI/WD Claims": personal injury or wrongful death claims caused by a Takata product other than a PSAN inflator.
 Unlike TD claims and POEM claims, Other PI/WD claims are not governed by the TDP.
-Approximately \$1,100,000 is reserved to pay Other PI/WD claims as of December 31, 2022.
-There was no reserve recorded to pay Other PI/WD claims as of December 31, 2023.
-A portion of this reserve may be reallocated to compensate TD claims depending on the final disposition on all Other PI/WD claims.
+There was no reserve recorded to pay Other PI/WD claims as of December 31, 2024 and December 31, 2023.